grownjs/grown/website/src/pages/docs/extensions/cli.md

   });
 ```

-> Use this technique if you don't want to install `@grown/cli` globally, or
+> Use this technique if you want to define your own `CLI` behavior, etc.
-> if you want to overload its default behavior, etc.

 ---